enesscigdem/Real-Time-Crypto-Stock-Market-Tracker-using-ASP.NET-Core-SignalR-Hangfire-and-Tailwind-CSS/README.md

-Elbette, aşağıda projeniz için profesyonel bir `README.md` dosyası bulunuyor:

----

 # Crypto and Stock Market Tracker

 This project is a comprehensive web application for tracking real-time stock and cryptocurrency prices.
 Built with modern web technologies, it offers dynamic and responsive user interfaces using both list and card views.